 The white horse galloped through hot and dusty air, pounding at the well-worn trail between Tunfaire and Arkmunster.
 Serfs paused with their threshes, leaned on their scythes, and looked up from wheat fields at the stern woman blasting past as though the devil himself were after her.
-Her padded leather armor creaked along with her steed’s tack-and-harness, both mount and rider intently focused on nothing more outside of what was ten yards before them.
+Her padded leather armor creaked like her steed’s tack-and-harness, both mount and rider intently focused on nothing outside of what was ten yards before them.

 “That Mazelina?” one laborer asked another.

 “Well, if you missed it last night, you’ll see two tonight.”

 The serfs raised their eyebrows and grinned at each other.